motoani/Amaze_II/README.md

 The system allows some space for extension for other actions and those planned include:
 - Activating animations
 - Teleport to a new world

+### Sound effects

+Sound is sent via the I2S DMA in the SDK and is triggered by entries in an RTOS queue.
+The code of the sound effect is queued and then used to retrieve the buffer.
+Sounds are 8 bit uinsigned and shifted to 16bit mono for playing.
+Sampling is at 8000 samples/second which doesn't give great quality but allows the DMA to run fow longer with a given buffer size.

+Sounds can be triggered by event codes or from elsewhere in the code.

 ## Building a world